danyelasuzy/frontend_fitness_app/README.md

         Buttons navigate users to different parts of the app, such as selecting a challenge or checking progress.

 Backend (The repository can be found here: https://github.com/danyelasuzy/backend_fitness_app):

+🛠️ PathBuddy Backend Architecture

+The PathBuddy backend is built using Node.js, Express, and MongoDB, following a modular, scalable structure to ensure efficiency and maintainability.
+Here’s how everything fits together:

+✅ Models 📊

+    Define Mongoose schemas to structure the database.
+    Each model represents a key entity (e.g., User, Challenge, Achievement, Leaderboard).
+    Relationships between models are managed using MongoDB references (e.g., achievements are linked to users).

+✅ Controllers ⚙️

+    Contain the core business logic for handling API requests.
+    Each function performs actions like user registration, login, fetching progress, or creating achievements.
+    Uses async/await for efficient database interactions.

+✅ Routes 🚀

+    Define API endpoints that connect the frontend to backend logic.
+    Each major feature (Users, Challenges, Achievements, Leaderboards) has a dedicated set of routes.
+    Example: The Achievement routes allow users to create achievements (/create) and fetch achievements (/user/:userId).

+✅ Database Integration 🗄️

+    Data is stored in MongoDB, a flexible NoSQL database.
+    Mongoose ensures data validation and handles relationships between models.

+✅ Assets 🖼️

+    A collection of images used for challenge cards.
+    Each challenge is linked to an image path stored in the database.
+(This approach is under review for optimisation.)

+✅ Security & Authentication 🔒

+    User authentication is managed with JWT (JSON Web Tokens).
+    Requests requiring sensitive data (e.g., user progress) include an authorisation token for security.

+✅ Seamless Frontend Integration 🔗

+    The backend serves as the bridge between the React.js frontend and the MongoDB database.
+    The frontend makes API calls to interact with user data, challenges, and achievements.
+    Example: When a user updates their avatar, the frontend sends a request to the backend to store the change.

+This modular structure keeps the backend organised, scalable, and easy to maintain, ensuring a smooth and efficient user experience! 🚀💡